KindStarWonder/KindStarWonder/README.md

 - 💞️ I’m looking to collaborate on think tanks, AGI, or really heady fringe comp sci stuff.
 - 📫 How to reach me kindstarwonder@protonmail.com
 - 😄 Pronouns: C++/Arch
 - ⚡ Fun fact: I am a fun person with a serious mind.
+I also play Eve Online.

 <!---
 KindStarWonder/KindStarWonder is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.